Chavarriaminera/Python/README.md

 how careful exploratory analysis and visualization choices can uncover signals that are relevant for downstream modeling, risk analysis, and event-driven insights.

+Separately, RAG systems are only as reliable as their ingestion layer.
+A consistent chunking strategy, incremental processing, and failure logging are essential for building trustworthy corpora for embeddings, vector indexing, and retrieval quality.

 ## Other Work